 Moving to Santa Fe in 1989, her paintings of that time depicted scenes of New Mexico and Native American Indians.
 In 1996, while performing at a Santa Fe cafe, she met, and later married, singer/songwriter Dan Fogelberg.
 An artist and photographer himself, Dan encouraged Jean to further develop her skills with the camera.

 Since his untimely death of advanced prostate cancer in 2007, Jean has continued to support the Prostate Cancer Foundation, designing their annual Christmas holiday cards, speaking at events, and encouraging men to become informed about testing.

-She has been a keynote speaker and honorary chair for the American Cancer Society, Relay For Life, and she created and maintains a blog website providing support and informations for caregivers called "Don't Lose Heart - Caregivers Caring For Caregivers".
+She has been a keynote speaker and honorary chair for the American Cancer Society, and the ACS Relay For Life.
+In 2009 she created a website providing support and information for caregivers called "Don't Lose Heart - Caregivers Caring For Caregivers", which she maintained until 2015.

 Her photographs have appeared in magazines, books, and CD's.

 Jean Fogelberg lives on an island off the coast of Maine.

 ALL IMAGES ON THIS WEBSITE ARE COPYRIGHT PROTECTED, ©JEAN FOGELBERG, ALL RIGHTS RESERVED.